 - A history of working outdoors or spending a lot of time in the sun over a lifetime

 We recommend that those who have one or more risk factors attend a regular skin check.
 The vast majority of skin cancers do not produce any symptoms and may look like nothing more than a red spot on the skin.
 We are passionate about utilizing the latest technology and techniques to detect skin cancer early.

 How much does it cost?

 Skin cancer checks attract a Medicare rebate like other GP consultations.
-The fee structure for the skin cancer clinic is no different to the rest of the practice.
 Please see the fees page for further information.